01 of 10

 05 of 10

-Pins are a good souvenir and not very expensive, compared to some of the useless things you could come home with.
+Pins are a good souvenir and not very expensive, compared to some of the useless things you take home.
 You can put them on almost anything.
-My Sorceror Mickey stays on my tote bag, and the too-heavy-to-wear Walt Disney and Mickey pin sits on my desktop.
+You can keep a Sorcerer Mickey pinned to your tote bag, or stand a too-heavy-to-wear Walt Disney and Mickey pin on your desk at work.
 You can put them your hat, or your suspenders, too.
+Or turn them into Christmas tree ornaments.

 For even more fun collecting your pin, participate in a Disneyland tradition: pin trading.
 Look for a Cast Member wearing a lanyard full of pins, have your own pin ready and follow these guidelines.Continue to 6 of 10 below.